The Four Hybrid Workplace Models for the Future of Work

 - Employee experience.
 Will the company decide where people work during the week, or is that decision in the hands of each employee?
 Acquiring and retaining talent, along with any special equipment needs influence this choice.

-A company’s stance on these areas of hybrid workplace management leads to one of the following four paths for creating a hybrid workplace that balances employee needs with organizational objectives.
+A company’s stance on these areas of hybrid workplace management leads to one of the following four paths for creating a hybrid workplace model that balances employee needs with organizational objectives.

 This hybrid work model is a natural fit for companies whose culture or type of work isn’t compatible with remote work—law firms that rely on in-person communication, pharmaceutical companies where employees can’t complete laboratory focused tasks while working from home, etc.